OpenNMT/OpenNMT-py/README.md

     - Switching segmentation model should be as easy as changing the transform and the segmentation model.
     - Currently other parameters need to be adjusted, or preliminary steps taken.
     - SentencePiece does not support pretokenized input.
 This requires carefulness with the `pretokenize` (must **not** be set) or `predetokenize` parameters (should be set, if input is tokenized), and resharding.
+    - SentencePiece vocabulary format is not directly supported.
+You need to run the subword vocabulary output by SentencePiece through the script `tools/spm_to_vocab.py`.
     - BPE requires segmenting the word vocabulary in advance to produce a segmentation mapping.

 1. Ability to reuse already sharded corpora, without resorting to symlink-hacks.